Welcome to the most complete guide to the best landmarks in Madrid.

 It was declared a Site of Cultural Interest in 2018.

-It has become an icon and one of the top-rated attractions in Madrid.
+It has become an icon and one of the top-rated Madrid landmarks.

 The illuminated neon sign of the Schweppes brand is one of the symbols of the capital of Spain.
 It has appeared in several famous Spanish films.